Lawmakers want to change state loan program to help during crisis

 TOPEKA, Kan.
-(KSNT) – Many businesses are struggling, and some are on the brink of closing because of the economic crisis coronavirus is causing.
+(KSNW) – Many businesses are struggling, and some are on the brink of closing because of the economic crisis coronavirus is causing.

 Legislators want to change up an underused state loan program.
-They said 60 million dollars, in a home loan program that’s been around since the recession in 2008, could better serve struggling Kansans today.
+They said $60 million in a home loan program that’s been around since the recession in 2008, could better serve struggling Kansans today.

 “What else can we do, and we suggested, here’s a fund that’s not being used at this point anyway,” said Leonard Wolfe, the president of United Bank & Trust.